 What kind of job can I get once I complete the program?

 You can work in a travel agency or tour company; for a bus, rail or cruise line; for a hotel; consulate office; or you can start your own business.

 How much can I earn in this career?

+Depending on your language and managerial skills and travel experience, salaries start at $1000 or more per month and can increase to $4000 or more per month.
 Please refer to Occupational Outlook Handbook for current information on salary and job prospects.